joshuasommerfeld/klaxons-at-dawn/README.md

 Whenever a player fails a check, add 1 to either the survivor or zombie tension meter (Director should choose which they feel is more appropriate).

-Whenever a tension meter reaches the number of players, an escalation happens.
+Whenever a tension meter reaches 4, an escalation happens.
 Escalations add new elements, obstacles and challenges into the story.

 When an escalation happens, the Director should mark it down and then roll on the associated table.
-If it's the fifth escalation, instead trigger The Final Escalation.
+If it's the 4th escalation, instead trigger The Final Escalation.

 ## Zombie Escalations